 At this time, she pointed out that I was getting so that I can’t take care of myself let alone Bill.
 I finally agreed that he should go to a nursing home.
 I didn’t wait for him to get settled, but I left soon after I signed the papers.
 I couldn’t take any more of this right now.

-He’s been there a month now and there have been glimpses of recognition of me.
+This is not my husband that I go to visit.
+My husband has disappeared into the grips of that ugly monster that has been trying to swallow him whole.
+In just four days, he went from my sweet, soft spoken, gentle loving man to a man who is a stranger to me.
+He’s been there a month, and there have been glimpses of recognition of me.
 One day he remembered me for a couple of hours.
 It was wonderful; he opened his arms to acknowledge me.
-He kissed me so tenderly.
+His eyes had that boyish twinkle, then he kissed me so tenderly.
 He was talking to me, and his speech was clear so we lay in his bed talking and I read him some of the bible.
 Lunch then came and I tried to feed him.
 He ate some bites of a couple of food items I know he likes, but he didn’t even want to eat more than one or two bites.

 Bill becomes aggressive and has hit aides that were trying to get him to do things he does not want to do.
 He’s hit me too, but I remind myself that he can’t help it.
 This is the monster within.

 This is another entry about the feelings my husband hides within his heart and memory.
 He is weighed down with dementia and at times, he believes he is carrying this burden by himself.